Paleo Mongolian Beef

 - Sprinkle the arrowroot over the pieces of beef and toss to evenly coat.
 Melt 2 tablespoons of butter in a frying pan or wok over high heat.
 Working in small batches, add the beef pieces to the hot oil so that no two pieces are touching (we're avoiding "crowding" the pan so that each piece can get a good crisp).
 Sear the beef on one side for about 2.5 minutes, or until it has a deep brown color, then flip it over to get the same texture on the other side.
 Once cooked and crispy-looking, transfer the cooked pieces to a separate bowl or plate.
 Continue with the rest of the beef pieces, adding more butter or oil as needed.

 - Let the sauce simmer for about 15 minutes, or until it thickens enough to coat the back of a spoon.
+Taste the sauce and add salt as needed.
 At this point, add the beef back into the pan.
 Add the green onions, stir, cover, and let the beef cook over medium heat for 3 minutes, or until the green onions are wilted.
 Turn off heat and serve with your choice of cauliflower rice or white rice!

 - Garnish with the sesame seeds and enjoy.